 et al., Efficiency map of reciprocating-piston expanders for ORC applications, 4th Annual Engine Organic Rankine Cycle Consortium Workshop 2017

-et al., 2017, Lumped dynamic analysis and design of a high-performance reciprocating-piston expander, 30th International Conference on Efficiency, Cost, Optimisation, Simulation and Environmental Impact of Energy Systems., ECOS
+et al., 2018, Design and thermo-economic optimisation of small-scale bottoming ORC systems coupled to biomass CHP gasification cycles, ECOS 2018 - 31st International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems., ECOS